stjepangrgic/stjepangrgic.com/pages/work/share-istria.md

 <section class="conclusion full-width grid">

 ## Conclusion
 Share Istria was a project I enjoyed very much.
 I got to experience how is it to work on a large scale project.
 I was shocked to see how hard is it to find unique and usable photographs in the era when everyone is a photographer.
-I realized how important it is to have a great development team or at least outsource development to the experienced agency.
+I realized how important it is to have a great development team or outsource development to the experienced agency.

 ## Check out next